Canuckkid/life-sim/docs/summative_scope_plan.md

 Create an interactive Java game that simulates a simplification of a marine ecosystem to educate users in a fun way about marine life, as well as the impacts of human actions.

 ### Features to be developed
-- Mouse interactive GUI panel displaying organisms and interactions
+- Mouse interactive GUI panel displaying life.organisms and interactions
-- Implementation of cellular automaton rules displaying interactions between organisms
+- Implementation of cellular automaton rules displaying interactions between life.organisms
-- Mulitple types of organisms
+- Mulitple types of life.organisms
 - Locally saved and loadable patterns for equilibrium, extinction, erattic behaviour, etc.
 - Variable simulation speed
 - User triggered events (eg. algal blooms, natural disasters) --> Will also randomly occur